-This track will teach you how to understand conjoint studies, the right way to employ MaxDiff (generally, with large lists and for segmentation studies), non-conjoint pricing techniques as well as the common pitfalls to avoid when undertaking drivers or segmentation analysis.
-Also included is an hour-long expert panel discussion where you can learn from leading practitioners in the field.
+This track will teach you how to understand conjoint studies (and build your own simulators), the right way to employ MaxDiff (generally, with large lists and for segmentation studies), non-conjoint pricing techniques as well as the common pitfalls to avoid when undertaking drivers or segmentation analysis.
+Representing the foundational techniques any marketing scientist should know.

 Surveys are often the best way to learn about price expectations, thresholds, and to gauge the market’s price sensitivity.
 This is especially the case for new-to-the-world products or for product improvements.
 But, asking respondents about price is one of the biggest challenges we face!
 In this session, we discuss (in a non-technical way) three of the most commonly used survey-based methods for pricing research: monadic price experiments, Gabor-Granger, and Van Westendorp PSM.
 We compare the approaches and highlight the pros and cons of each.